alg/qosmos/README.md

 - scoring
   - bot gets a score point for each frag
   - score persists between rounds

 - resetting bots list
   - add PING - PONG and remove non-responding bots at the beginning of the round

 - deploying static energy pods every N ticks at random

 - inform a bot when trying to connect to a running game
   - make example bots wait for 'idle' state and rejoin

 - add CLI args to client and command center enter the server IP

+- console enchancements:
+  - incremental rendering of the screen
+  - using colors for bots
+  - using darker colors for dead bots

 Starting server